Main product image for Ultralight N17 - CAN-FD Smart Motor Driver

 Why Ultralight N17?

-As part of my work on the Millennium Machines team, I needed a solution to be able to control a turret-style toolchanger while using all 4 axes available on the control board we recommend, the BTT Scylla.
+As part of my work on the Millennium Machines team, I needed to drive a turret-style toolchanger on a Milo CNC while keeping all four axes of the BTT Scylla available for XYZ and A-axis motion.
+A backpack-style driver that mounted directly on the NEMA17 motor seemed like the right answer.

 What makes it special?

-The Ultralight N17 is designed to do a few things well, and nothing else.
+The Ultralight N17 is designed to do a few things well:

-• Be simple to wire up, flash, update and use
+• Be simple to wire, flash, update, and use

 Why Mettle & Byte?

-I am not in this to make a bunch of money - I am in this to make things that I think are cool and that other people might like, while supporting myself enough to explore new hardware and software ideas and to be good to the people who trust me with their equipment.
+I am not in this to make a bundle.
+I am in this to make things that are genuinely useful, while supporting myself enough to keep exploring new hardware and software ideas and to look after the people who trust me with their machines.

 Support

-A full manual is maintained on the Mettle & Byte Website, containing up-to-date pin-outs and configuration instructions.
+A full manual is maintained on the Mettle & Byte website, with up-to-date pinouts and configuration instructions.

 Links to code and documentation